table of contents

 a channel contains a list of sequences which together produce a repeating musical phrase. channels can play back simultaneously, similar to the independent channels of audio on a mixing console. and each of the channels can send MIDI to a different destination and/or channel.

-a snapshot is a saved state of a pattern. snapshots can be created and selected via the snapshot menu and can be used create and instantly switch between different variations on a pattern. they are marked with the alphabetic letters A to H.
+a snapshot is a saved state of a sequence. snapshots can be created and selected via the snapshot menu and can be used create and instantly switch between different variations on a pattern. they are marked with the alphabetic letters A to H.

 a pattern contains one or more snapshots and/or channels (in the AUv3 version a pattern contains a single channel, since any number instances of the plugin and so any number of 'channels' can be loaded) as well as the musical metadata such as the tempo, swing, scale and key.